cerana/cerana/docs/development/README.md

 ## Building CeranaOS on CeranaOS

-As root you can run `create-build-container` which will fetch a NixOS liveCD ISO and use the contents to set up a minimal build container, as well as fetching a copy of our cerana/nixpkgs repo.
+You can run `sudo create-build-container` which will fetch a NixOS liveCD ISO and use the contents to set up a minimal build container, as well as fetching a copy of our cerana/nixpkgs repo.
-When it's finished you can run `enter-build-container` which will use systemd-nspawn to set up the appropriate namespaces and drop you at a shell.
+When it's finished you can run `sudo enter-build-container` which will use systemd-nspawn to set up the appropriate namespaces and drop you at a shell.
 That shell behaves oddly, but running `exec bash -i -l` seems to clear up most of those quirks.
 If you plan on using screen, running `export SHELL` gets things set to use bash as you would expect.